Skip to main content

 • Down fill: These pillows have long dominated the industry, creating a plush surface that's responsive to pressure.
 They may be less durable because the delicate feathers become permanently compressed, generally after a year or so of use.
 Down pillows are also frequently pricier and usually dry-clean-only.

-One possible explanation for this allergen accumulation is manufacturers using looser weave encasements.
+One possible explanation for this allergen accumulation is that manufacturers use looser weave encasements.
 Traditional down pillows are often encased in tightly woven fabric to prevent feathers from escaping, which also helps buffer the fill from allergens.
 Regardless, an allergy-protective encasement can help, as does regular washing of these pillows, which are generally machine-washable.

 In our testing, solid-foam pillows often emitted a chemical odor for a few days after being opened—likely due to off-gassing of the foam.
 Once the air is clear, foam can be great for side sleepers and some back sleepers, as it provides support and shape but still offers some give.
 However, these same qualities also make this pillow material a poor choice for stomach-sleeping.

 • Shredded foam: These pillows feel more like down or down-alternative than solid foam.
-They often come super stuffed, with extra fill enclosed, so sleepers can add or remove fill until they find the right loft and feel.
+They often come super stuffed, with extra fill enclosed, so sleepers can add or remove fill until they find the correct loft and feel.
 That means these pillows can serve all positions.
 Shredded foam may be less likely to compress over time than down and down-alternative.

 • Latex: This fill is actually another type of foam.
-It's generally naturally-derived, which can mean it's more eco-friendly than other types of foam.
+It's generally naturally derived, which can mean it's more eco-friendly than other types of foam.

 How Often Should You Replace Pillows?